 - 1 to 1 1/2 pounds boiling or pearl onions

-- 3 Tbsp olive oil or butter
+- 3 tablespoons extra virgin olive oil or butter

-- 1 Tbsp honey
+- 1 tablespoon honey

-1 The hardest part about this recipe is peeling the onions.
+1 Peel the onions: The hardest part about this recipe is peeling the onions.
 If you are using pearl or small cipollini onions, blanch them in boiling water for a minute or so and then plunge them into ice water to stop the cooking.
 Slice off the root and stem ends, and the papery skin should slip right off.

-2 Bring a pot of salty water to a boil, and boil your onions for 4-10 minutes, or until they are tender.
+2 Boil the onions: Bring a pot of salty water to a boil, and boil your onions for 4-10 minutes, or until they are tender.
 Smaller onions will need less time.
 You want them al dente, not soft, because they will cook a bit more in the frying pan.
 Drain the onions well and set aside.

-3 Get a frying pan hot over medium-high heat and add the olive oil.
+3 Fry the onions: Get a frying pan hot over medium-high heat and add the olive oil.
 Let the olive oil get hot for a minute or two and add the onions.
 They will spit a little because they are full of moisture.
 Let them sizzle until you get some browning on a couple sides of the onion, about 4-5 minutes.

 Serve hot or at room temperature, with a little sprinkling of a fancy salt like fleur de sel, if you have some.